jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/terms-use/index.md

 slug: terms-use/
 title: Terms of Use
 description: The following are restrictions, intellectual property rights, limitations, agreements, and all related to the Terms of Use of Fluid Attacks website content.
-keywords: Fluid Attacks, Terms, Use, Website, Rights, Restrictions, Terms of Use, Ethical Hacking, Pentesting
+keywords: Fluid Attacks, Terms, Use, Website, Rights, Restrictions, Terms Of Use, Ethical Hacking, Pentesting
 ---

 #### *This document was last updated on September 2, 2022*